MicrosoftDocs/architecture-center/docs/reference-architectures/ai/training-python-models-content.md

 Related Azure Architecture Center articles:

 - To operationalize the models shown in this reference architecture, see [MLOps for Python models using Azure Machine Learning](./mlops-python.yml).
-- For more information on distributed training of deep learning models across clusters of GPU-enabled VMs, see [Distributed training of deep learning models on Azure](./training-deep-learning.yml)
+- For more information about distributed training of deep learning models across clusters of GPU-enabled VMs, see [Distributed training of deep learning models on Azure](./training-deep-learning.yml)

 Learn more about training: